 it’s making you walk a tightrope.
 The lenders like it because it shows if you are good at balancing, but if you slip up you are stuck with debt at an extortionate rate.

-So an alternative that is less risky and which encourages people to save is well worth looking into.
+So an alternative that is less risky and which encourages people to save is a great idea.
+It could help a lot of people.
+Is it right for you?

 How does LOQBOX work?